XpiritBV/ContainerWorkshop-Docs/Lab10-Kubernetes.md

 pod "myapp-pod" deleted
 ```

-Now check running Pods again, to see if it was automatically restarted by Kubernetes:
+Now check running pods again, to see if it was automatically restarted by Kubernetes:
 ```
 kubectl get pods

 No resources found in default namespace.
 ```

-As you can see, a Pod without a Deployment to manage its lifecycle will not be recreated when it is deleted.
+As you can see, a pod without a deployment to manage its lifecycle will not be recreated when it is deleted.

 ## <a name='deployment-scaling'></a>Scale a deployment
-In the example above, we created a Pod using a Pod template.
-We can also use a Deployment template.
-Kubernetes will maintain the desired state described in the Deployment.
+In the example above, we created a pod using a pod template.
+We can also use a deployment template.
+Kubernetes will maintain the desired state described in the deployment.
-Deployment resources will not only govern the lifecycle of a Pod, it can also be used for networking and scaling.
+Deployment resources will not only govern the lifecycle of a pod.
+It can also be used for networking and scaling.

 Please examine this YAML code: